khairahscorner/notification_alerts/docs.md

 e.g I named my function `alerts.py` and the method to run was `process()`, hence my handler should be `alerts.process`.

+TODO:
 -> create eventbridge rule and use a schedule option, attach rule to lambda function invoke

+(need to create a policy to grant permission for invoking lambda functions and also create a role that uses it) create the rule, add the target, add the permissions